 Mediator Announces Partial Accord, But Strike Continues

-PARIS (AP) _ Striking truckers kept up their roadblocks across France today and gas shortages worsened after a government mediator trying to end the 11-day-old dispute announced a partial accord and ended the talks.
+PARIS (AP) _ Striking truckers kept up their roadblocks across France today after a government mediator trying to end the 11-day-old dispute announced a partial accord and ended the talks.

 Unions said wages remained a sticking point, and they pressed on with the action that has paralyzed traffic, caused gas shortages and spilled over into other parts of Europe.

 A French pilots’ strike, meanwhile, continued for a second day, stranding hundreds of air travelers.
 One of France’s top union chiefs warned that wider labor unrest was imminent if the trucker strike lingered.

 ``The solidarity movements are pulling together.
 There are going to be strikes,″ Workers Force leader Mark Blondel told Europe 1 radio today.

 Truckers erected a handful of new roadblocks by this morning, adding to about 250 on highways or at fuel depots across the country, state radio France Info reported.

 On Wednesday afternoon, the government said the talks were ``on the verge of succeeding.″ Then, just after midnight, trucker’s union leader Roger Poletti emerged and said government mediator Roger Cros had quit.
 But soon after that, Cros himself emerged and said his mission was complete after reaching agreement on several points.